dingelsz/wab-compiler/README.md

 # WABC

 A compiler for a simple C like language that compiles down to llvm IR.
-Thrown toegether over a week to learn more about compilers and clojure.
+Thrown together over a week while following a [dabeaz course](https://dabeaz.com/compiler.html) in order to learn about compilers and clojure.

 ```
 func fact(n) {